4/29/2025

 CFO

 Yeah, the $900 million investment is unchanged.
-The $500 million was really a capital allocation, a proactive capital allocation decision we made to take some costs out of homes.com and shift them towards the sales force.
-As was mentioned, our sales growth is exceeding our expectations, which is fantastic, but we're able to make capital allocation decisions to move costs from one place and invest that capital elsewhere.
-It's in line with plan and there are no changes.
+The $500 million was really a capital allocation, a proactive capital allocation decision we made to take some costs out of Homes.com and shift them towards the Salesforce.
+As was mentioned, our Salesforce growth is exceeding our expectations, which is fantastic, but we were able to make capital allocation decisions to move costs from one place and invest that capital elsewhere.
+And so it's in line with plan and there are no changes.

 speaker